 -

-Is a digital Purchase Order as legally binding as a paper one?
+Is a digital PO as legally binding as a paper one?

 Yes!
 Digital POs are just as legally binding as paper ones, as long as they are properly authorized and documented.
 Electronic signatures and automated PO systems further enhance their validity.